 THE STRANGER: Let’s finish this.

-All of Kratos’s wounds vanish, as do the visible blood spatters on his skin and leather armor.
+All of Kratos’s wounds vanish, as do the visible blood spatters on his skin and leather armour.
 Both men’s health bars are fully replenished.

 THE STRANGER: You can’t beat me.